Samsung Galaxy S10 Models Receive FCC Nod Ahead of Launch

-Samsung is all set to launch the Galaxy S10 series at the Galaxy Unpacked event on February 20 in San Francisco.
-Prior to Samsung's grand launch event, all three models of the upcoming flagship-the Galaxy S10, the Galaxy S10+, and the Galaxy S10 E (aka the Galaxy S10 Lite)- have received US FCC certification, clearing the way for their market availability in the United States.
-Additionally, the Exynos 9820-powered variant of the Galaxy S10+ has been spotted on Geekbench, posting a slightly higher single and multi-core score than the Snapdragon 855 variant of the Galaxy S10+.
+Samsung is all set to launch the Galaxy S10-series at the Galaxy Unpacked event on February 20 in San Francisco.
+Prior to Samsung's grand launch event, all three rumoured models of the Galaxy S lineup - the Galaxy S10, the Galaxy S10+, and the Galaxy S10 E (aka the Galaxy S10 Lite) - have received US FCC certification, clearing the way for their market availability in the United States.
+Additionally, the Exynos 9820-powered variant of the Galaxy S10+ has allegedly been spotted on Geekbench, revealing a slightly higher single and multi-core score than the Snapdragon 855-variant of the Galaxy S10+.
+Samsung traditionally offers two processor variants of its flagship Galaxy S-series smartphones, one with Qualcomm Snapdragon chip and the other with its own Exynos SoC.

 The US FCC certification of the three Galaxy S10 models viz.
 SM-G970U (Galaxy S10 E), SM-G973U (Galaxy S10) and the SM-G975U (Galaxy S10+) indicates that the three Samsung flagships pass all the connectivity and safety requisites set by the regulatory agency and are ready for their prime time in the US market.
 The FCC documents also reveal that the Galaxy S10 trio will have support for Bluetooth LE, NFC, and WiFi 802.11ax, the latter also being known as WiFi 6.